 This paper is organized as follows.
 In Section 2 we provide additional terminology and notation as well as some well-known results.
 We introduce locally optimal out-branchings in Section 3.
 Bounds on the number of leaves in maximum leaf out-branchings of strongly connected and acyclic digraphs are obtained in Section 4.
 In Section 5 we prove upper bounds on the pathwidth of the underlying graph of strongly connected and acyclic digraphs that do not contain out-branchings with at least k leaves.
-In Section 6 we conclude with discussions and open problems.
+In Section 6 we show that k-DMLOT is FPT.
+We give a brief overview of further research triggered by our papers [4] and [5] in Section 7.